nguyendactrung/realm-mobile-database/README.md

 ```

-> SQLite written in ANSI-C with C style and you do not prefer
+> SQLite written in ANSI-C with C style and you may not prefer

 ## Benchmark